-Ean didn’t want a formal acknowledgement as the crown prince—Raine’s truth, how could he desire a crown when it only fell to him though tragedy and betrayal?
-Never had he felt the loss of his brothers more than in the sure knowledge that he’d taken their place in line for the throne.
-Yet the cold fact remained: Ean was the family’s last hope of retaining the Eagle Throne, and he shouldered that responsibility as any good son should, though he wept in the knowledge of what had passed to lay the promise at his feet.
+Ean didn’t want a formal acknowledgement as the crown prince—Raine’s truth, how could he desire a crown when it only fell to him though treachery and tragedy?
+Never had he felt the loss of his brothers more than in the sure understanding that he’d taken their place in line for the throne.
+Yet the cold fact remained: Ean represented the family’s last hope of retaining the Eagle Throne.
+He shouldered that responsibility as any good son should, though he wept in the knowledge of what had passed to lay the promise at his feet.

 “My prince, is that you?”

+Ean sighed.
 Never was understatement uttered so blithely.
-“I understand,” Ean said.
-“It’s good to see you, Eammond.”
+“It’s good to see you, Eammon.”

 Creighton grabbed his arm.
 “Is…is it your parents fighting again?”

 Ean worked the muscles of his jaw, feeling dismayed.
 “I think something else is going on.”
 He motioned for Creighton to follow, and they ducked through the tall sea grass skirting the edge of the fray.
 The prince’s eyes sought an opening, an opportunity to intervene—

 Suddenly cold steel pressed sharply against his neck.
 Ean caught his breath and stilled beneath the blade.